Exogeny: Economics

-Exogenous Factors in Econometrics
+Exogenous factors in econometrics

 In econometrics, an endogenous random variable is correlated with the error term in the econometric model, while an exogenous variable is not.
 However, exogenous variables aid in the explanation of endogenous variable variances.
 In the preset group, it is typical to include historical values of endogenous variables.
 Exogenous variables are independent of the model's disturbance term, since they are preset.
 They meet the same conditions as explanatory variables do in a traditional regression model.

-Biology and Medicine
+Biology and medicine

 Biology

 An exogenous contrast agent, in medical imaging for example, is a liquid injected into the patient intravenously that enhances visibility of a pathology, such as a tumor.
 An exogenous factor is any material that is present and active in an individual organism or living cell but that originated outside that organism, as opposed to an endogenous factor.

-In the origins of diseases, exogenous factors, namely those that are factors of inflammation or stress, such as overexertion, overeating, and extreme feelings of emotions of grief or anger, all contribute to exhaustion or modifications in genes.
+In the origins of diseases, exogenous factors, namely those that are factors in inflammation or stress (such as overexertion, overeating, and extreme feelings of emotions of grief or anger), all contribute to exhaustion or modifications in genes.
 An accumulation of such stressors affect the immune system by disrupting the amount of communication that occurs between the immune system and other areas of the body.

 DNA introduced to cells via transfection or viral transduction is an exogenous factor.
 Exogenous factors in DNA, particularly DNA damage, are more known as environmental factors that cause progression in the impairment of DNA.
 Such exogenous factors would be different chemical agents, ionizing radiation (IR), and ultraviolet radiation (UV).
 These factors penetrate the deeper layers of the cell, causing great damage, with either apoptosis or senescence occurring, further leading to arrested or altered development and aging of the organism causing neurological disorders and cancer.

-Medicine and Medical Treatments
+Medicine and medical treatments

 In medicine, exogenous factors are seen in both pathogens and therapeutics.
 Exogenous factors can be included in the type of obesity where there is an imbalance of food and metabolism, in which one consumes a much greater amount than the human body can handle.
 On the opposite end, endogenous obesity refers to obesity caused by disorders or issues outside an imbalance of food intake itself, which include genetic disorders, interruption of thyroid functions, and other syndromic disorders.

 In relation to cancer, carcinogens are exogenous factors, in which these are made up of various factors (chemical, biological, physical), causing cancer after having entering through several routes of the body.

-Social Sciences
+Social sciences

 Philosophy

 In philosophy, the origins of existence of self, or the identity of self, emanating from, or sustaining, outside the natural or influenced realm, are exogenous.